Stranger6667/postmarker/docs/emails.rst

 Basic
 ~~~~~

 Sending emails is super easy!
-Here is the most simple case:
+Here is the simplest case:

 .. code-block:: python